MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

     way.

 Known Good Output (KGO):
-    In order to verify that the model output hasn't changed by a set of changes the test suite contains a stored set of output as a reference.
+    In order to verify that the model output hasn't been modified by a set of changes the test suite contains a stored set of output as a reference.
 This is known as the KGO and changes that alter this require special treatment.
 For more information see :ref:`kgo`.